known as a "Nemitz Ring-City", is an improvement on the O’Neill

 construction for a completely solid circle.
 The hull could

-be up to several inches thick and made of nickel-iron, or
+be up to several inches thick and made of nickel-iron or aluminium.

 get on and off the moving city, another track runs alongside.